ankurrawatll/Chatbot/README.md

 # Daily Coding Activity Log

-## 2024-12-02
+## 2024-12-03

-Brainstorming new ideas
+Coding practice session

-> Every expert was once a beginner.
+> First, solve the problem.
+Then, write the code.

 *Auto-generated commit for activity tracking*